Jonathan Schoop Player Props: Tigers vs. Rays

-On Saturday, Jonathan Schoop (coming off going 0-for-2) and the Detroit Tigers play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
-First pitch is at 4:10 PM ET.
+After going 0-for-2 in his most recent game, Jonathan Schoop and the Detroit Tigers face the Tampa Bay Rays (who will hand the ball to Jeffrey Springs) at 1:10 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-2) against the Rays.
+In his most recent game he had a hitless performance (0-for-2) against the Rays.

 Jonathan Schoop Game Info & Props vs. the Rays